 As long as the sun is rising, you can use solar energy to produce electricity.
 Solar energy is naturally renewable and replenishable.
 Utilising solar energy prevents the release of any hazardous materials in the environment.

 Over the past few years, there has been a significant evolution in consumer standards.
 The majority of people no longer settle for the cheapest product or service that is available; instead, they go through comprehensive research before making a purchase today.
-If you’re planning to install solar for home or in your organization, there are several criteria you’ll need to consider to make the best investment possible.
+If you’re planning to install solar for your home or in your organization, there are several criteria you’ll need to consider to make the best investment possible.
 Some of the most important factors are discussed below:

 Efficiency of the solar panel system